 - Diploma of Engineering Advanced Trade MEM50119

 Studying the Certificate IV in Engineering at Holmesglen

-This course covers higher level post-trade skills such as intermediate ARC, MIG, TIG welding techniques and advanced skills to become a certified coded welder.
+This course covers higher-level post-trade skills, such as intermediate ARC, MIG and TIG welding techniques, and advanced skills to become a certified coded welder.

-The course gives you the necessary skills to advanced your career in the fabrication trade and move into leadership roles within the metal, engineering, manufacturing industries or other industries where Engineering Tradespersons work.
+The course gives you the skills to advance your career in the Fabrication trade and move into leadership roles within the metal, engineering and manufacturing industries, among others.

-Completing particular units of competency in the course can provide you with necessary skills to undertake one or more of the Welding Certification exams conducted by WA and apply your skills immediately in the Industry as you work towards completing the qualification.
+Completing particular units of competency in the course can provide you with the skills to undertake one or more of the Welding Certification exams conducted by WA, and apply your skills immediately in the industry as you work towards completing the qualification.